 - 1. Topical anesthetic may be used prior to the injection of a local anesthetic to reduce discomfort associated with needle penetration. - 2.
 The pharmacological properties of the topical agent should be understood. - 3.
 A metered spray is suggested if an aerosol preparation is selected. - 4.
-Systemic absorption of a lidocaine topical anesthetic must be considered when calculating the total amount of anesthetic administered.
+Systemic absorption of the drugs in topical anesthetics must be considered when calculating the total amount of anesthetic administered.